Kylelima21/BISONN/ecr-meta/ecr-science-description.md

-BISONN (Biotic Interactions with Sage Observations using Neural Networks) demonstrates automated detection of bird mobbing behavior — a widespread but understudied anti-predator interaction in which multiple birds harass or distract a predator — using edge-deployed computer vision on Sage/Waggle environmental sensor nodes.
+BISONN (Biotic Interactions with Sage Observations using Neural Networks) demonstrates automated detection of bird mobbing behavior — a widespread but understudied anti-predator interaction in which multiple birds harass a predator — using edge-deployed computer vision on Sage/Waggle environmental sensor nodes.
 In addition to behavior classification, the plugin performs zero-shot species identification on each image, leveraging BioCLIP's text encoder to identify which North American bird species are present.